codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Implicit Registrars
 ===================

-Any namespace may define registrars by using the **Config/Registrar.php** file, if discovery is enabled in :doc:`Modules </general/modules>`.
+Any namespace may define registrars by using the **Config/Registrar.php** file, if :ref:`auto-discovery` is enabled in :doc:`Modules </general/modules>`.
 These files are classes whose methods are named for each configuration class you wish to extend.
 For example, a third-party module might wish to supply an additional template to ``Pager`` without overwriting whatever a develop has